Register a Syncfusion® license key in a Razor Class Library App

 Blazor WebAssembly App

-// Register Syncfusion license
+// Register the Syncfusion license

 Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");